ucsc/events-scraper/README.md

 This is an experimental functionality, which takes the groups fields from the events and generates a csv import of groups for localist.
 It is currently not reccomended to use this, as the ucsc event categories are standardize, so the resulting groups csv will not contain consistent groups.

     python3 scraper.py -g

+## The Locations Converter
+This script located in the location_converter folder converts locations from json format to csv for localist input, while also converting longitutde and latitudes to approximate addresses using google's reverse geocoding api.

+If the json object for a location contains both a latitute and a longitude, the script will convert them to an address, otherwise it will use a provided address or ignore the location entirely.

+### To run

+    cd location_converter
+    python3 converter.py